Skip to content

 Field name format

-The EXP_FILTER doesn’t support spaces in the child dataset’s lookup field name.
-If this field contains any spaces, configure an alias name for the field using the dataset’s Attributes Form settings.
+The EXP_FILTER does not support spaces in the child dataset’s lookup field name.
+If this field contains spaces, configure an alias name for the field using the dataset’s Attributes Form settings.

 Ordering

 To ensure child data is returned in a logical order, the SORTBY parameter can be used.
-By default, the field specified will be sorted in an ascending order.
-To reverse the order append DESC after the field name.
+By default, the specified field is sorted in ascending order.
+To reverse the order, append DESC after the field name.

 In the following example, a playground inspection dataset is linked to the parent Playgrounds layer using the asset_id field in both datasets.
 The data is sorted so that the most recent inspection is returned first by using the SORTBY=inspection_date DESC parameter.